 Identifying Recalled Models

 Which models are affected?
 Parents who currently have a Britax B-Safe 35 or B-Safe 35 Elite model car seat manufactured between October 2014 and July 2015 should contact the company immediately to learn more about having the product repaired.
 In the meantime, as we noted, the seat should not be lifted or carried when an infant is inside.
 The seats were sold primarily at Amazon.com, Diapers.com, Babies R Us, buybuy BABY, and Target.

 News of this recall comes around the same time as another Britax child product recall.
 The company has issued a recall notice for some of its stroller models due to concerns about the materials on the arm bar.
 In short, the materials may pose a choking hazard to children riding in the strollers.

 If your child suffered a serious injury while using a recalled product, you should learn more about filing a personal injury lawsuit.
 An experienced Naperville personal injury lawyer can speak with you today.
-Contact Woodruff Johnson & Evans to learn more about how we can help.
+Contact Woodruff Johnson & Evans Law Offices to learn more about how we can help.